 Now that you have the tools and the know the foundation of graphic design, it’s time to actually learn the tools (yes!
-You finally made it to the step where you are going to become a graphic designer)!
+You finally made it to the step where you are going to actually learn how to become a graphic designer that can make designs)!

 I’m thankful for all the affordable online courses out there because they will save you months of time trying to piece everything together on your own.

-A graphic design degree can cost upwards of $60,000 but all of these courses are significantly less than that 😉
+A graphic design degree can cost upwards of $60,000 but this course is currently less than $20 and is a STEAL!

 Step 5: Build Up Your Graphic Design Portfolio

 My biggest worry, when I was becoming a graphic designer, was that nobody was going to want to work with me because I did not go to school for design.

 This never ended up being an issue because of one thing that I unintentionally did.

 I created a portfolio for myself as I was learning.